-‘Tis the heart of the holiday shopping season—and we’re not just talking about Black Friday and Cyber Monday.
-Those days are just the beginning.
-According to data from Adobe, last year, customers spent an average of 40 percent more per day during the three weeks following Cyber Monday than they did the prior three weeks.
+‘Tis the heart of the holiday shopping season—after Black Friday and Cyber Monday but before the serious shipping deadlines really show up in earnest.
+According to data from Adobe, customers spend an average of 40 percent more per day during the three weeks following Cyber Monday than they did the prior three weeks.

 For eCommerce businesses, the holiday season presents an immense opportunity—as well as an immense challenge.
 Customers will be spending money, but with that spending comes even more competition from other stores, and your subscribers inboxes will be jammed with offers.
 So how can you use your email marketing to stand out?